nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 what terms will be added or what constellations of terms will be required to make a compliant model.
 However, we do not expect the number of levels to exceed 5, as some new terms will best fit as amendments to previously defined levels.

 The full specification is expected, but not outlined or under active development.
 It will be outlined once the DCCs begin to submit data and formalized in collaboration with our DCC partners.
-As with Level 2, implementation of these levels will be dependent on protected data access.
+As with Level 2, implementation of these levels will be dependent on CFDE access to protected data.

 ---